tuan-dd/avatar-creator/README.md

 -The purpose of this project is to practice our skills -with React components.

-- Using UseState UseEffect to to re-render
+- Using UseState UseEffect to to re-render .

+- Using localStorage to save Avatar Display.

-- Using
+- Using Object.prototype render value localStorage.

 # Using :
--Auto cross out the text of task when clicking on the checkbox.

--Remove the task when click on X button.

--Hide all finished tasks when click on "Showing only task -unfinished" (create effect by css transition).

--Add task by input form.
+-Auto random Avatar when do delete or first time you open web.

+- Click save when you second time access web the avatar you save will show.

+- click list of part Avatar and show item .

+- click items and display avatar will show item you want.